nesanton/ansible_tower_gitops/example_repositories/job-templates/my_job_template/README.md

-# Example SCM-based inventory powered by GitLab
+# Example SCM-based Job Template powered by GitLab

 (Consider this folder to be the root of a git repository)

-The two unusual files for an SCM-based Inventory:
+The two unusual files for an SCM-based Job Template:

 1. .gitlab-ci.yml